 Causes of chipped teeth

 Biting hard foods is the most common cause of broken teeth.
 Avoid biting on hard candy or ice to decrease the risk of breaking a tooth.
-However, you may still accidentally come across stones which you may find in cereals.
+However, you may still accidentally come across stones that you may find in cereals.

-You may think that your tooth chipped for no reason, however, the external layer of your tooth may have been weakened or damaged.
-The weaker your tooth structure is the more likely it is to suffer damage.
+You may think that your tooth chipped for no reason; however, the external layer of your tooth may have been weakened or damaged.
+The weaker your tooth structure is, the more likely it is to suffer damage.

 Can a dentist repair a chipped tooth?

-Yes.
+Yes!
 Your dentist may suggest one of the following dental treatments to repair your broken tooth.

 Dental filling or bonding